 The curriculum that we offer at KS3 is diverse and inspiring.
 It aims to engage students in their locality as well as giving them an understanding of national and global issues.
 We use a range of teaching and assessment strategies including report writing, newspaper articles, letter writing, role plays, decision making exercises and fieldwork enquiries.
 Students study a range of human and physical units during their 4 hours of Geography a fortnight including -

 - Weather and The Planet’s Future

 - How Sustainable is Our Planet?

 - ‘Factfulness’ and Development

 - Pole to Pole – Our Global Biomes

 - Sea to Summit – Our Changing Landscape

 We have embedded a practical element into KS3 with fieldwork for all students in both Years 7 and 8.
 Students regularly have the opportunity to develop their learning outside of the classroom by conducting fieldwork enquiries on the school site.
 In addition to this, students in Key Stage 3 have an annual fieldwork trip offsite to bring their learning to life.

 Key Stage 4

 Geography is a popular option at GCSE, all the classes are taught by subject specialists.
 The course is taught over three years.
 As well as subject content the students are taught skills throughout the course such as map skills, enquiry skills and data handling.
 There is the opportunity for local fieldwork in each of the years.
-At present we also run an enrichment trip to Catalonia in Year 10.
+At present we also run enrichment trips to Iceland and Catalonia.